South Queensferry

-Queensferry, also called South Queensferry or simply "The Ferry", is a town to the west of Edinburgh, Scotland.
-Traditionally a royal burgh of West Lothian, it is administered by the City of Edinburgh council area.
-It lies ten miles to the north-west of Edinburgh city centre, on the shore of the Firth of Forth between the Forth Bridge, Forth Road Bridge and the Queensferry Crossing.
-The prefix South serves to distinguish it from North Queensferry, on the opposite shore of the Forth.
+South Queensferry, also known simply as Queensferry or The Ferry, is a town to the west of Edinburgh, Scotland.
+Traditionally a royal burgh of West Lothian, it is now administered by the City of Edinburgh Council.
+It lies ten miles to the north-west of Edinburgh city centre, on the southern shore of the Firth of Forth, between the Forth Rail Bridge, the Forth Road Bridge and the Queensferry Crossing.

+The prefix South distinguishes the town from North Queensferry, on the opposite shore of the Forth.
 Both towns derive their name from the ferry service established by Queen Margaret in the 11th century, which continued to operate at the town until 1964, when the Road Bridge was opened.

+South Queensferry has been named the most beautiful town in Scotland following a 2025 Telegraph study of 1,250 towns across the United Kingdom.

-Its population at the 2011 census was 9,026 based on the 2010 definition of the locality which in addition to the burgh includes Dalmeny.
+The 2022 census counted 10,216 residents in South Queensferry.
+Its population at the 2011 census was 9,026 based on the 2010 definition of the locality, which in addition to the burgh included Dalmeny.

 Toponymy

-The Gaelic name Taobh a Deas Chas Chaolais means "[the] Southern Side of [the] Steep Strait".
-The name "Cas Chaolas" (Steep Strait) is older than the English name; it can be applied to either North or South Queensferry, or both.
-The queen referred to is Saint Margaret of Scotland who is believed to have established a ferry at this point for pilgrims on their way north to St Andrews.
-She died in 1093 and made her final journey by ferry to Dunfermline Abbey.
-Her son, David I of Scotland, awarded the ferry rights to the abbey.
+The earliest reference to Queensferry occurs in a source from the mid-12th century, which mentions Portus Regine ("the queen's port").
+Later sources refer to Passagium Regine, or in full, Passagium Sancte Margarete Regine ("the ferry of Saint Margaret the queen").
+Margaret (d.
+1093) was the wife of King Malcolm Canmore, and was celebrated for her piety.
+Regarding the origins of Queensferry, the hagiographer Turgot of Durham writes:

+A Gaelic source of 17th-century date refers to the town as Caschilis, i.e. Cas Chaolas, "deep or sudden strait".
+The name used by Ainmean-Àite na h-Alba, however, is Port na Banrighinn, translating the English.

-Local Traditions
+Local traditions

 Christmas in Queensferry

 A local showcase of talent and celebration in preparation for Christmas.
-The community gather together for a series of performances from Queensferry’s local people.
+The community gather together for a series of performances from Queensferry's local people.
 The night ends with a firework display and a switch on of the towns decoration.
-The show is hosted by familiar faces in the town such as Councillor Norman Work, Ben Graham and Ross Graham, Adam Mitchell or Luke Cumming-McMillan and Jonathan Riley (current).